wp-plugins/socials-ignited/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Fixed a bug where only the generated CSS of the first Socials Ignited widget would get outputted (when multiple widgets existed).
+* Added a "Settings" link into the plugins' listing page.
+* The plugin's Upgrade Notice, if available, is now shown into the plugins listing page.

 = 1.7 =
 * Renamed *-= CI Socials Ignited =-* class from *CI_Socials_Ignited_Fontawesome* to *Socials_Ignited_Widget* .
 * Changed *-= CI Socials Ignited =-* HTML IDs to *socials-ignited* .